jump-dev/JuMP.jl/docs/src/manual/objective.md

  2 x[2]
 ```

+!!! tip
+    The [Multi-objective knapsack](@ref) tutorial is a worked example of
+    solving a multi-objective integer program.

 In most cases, multi-objective optimization solvers will return multiple
 solutions, corresponding to points on the Pareto frontier.
 See [Multiple solutions](@ref)
 for information on how to query and work with multiple solutions.